catwoman2209/Project-2-Collab/README.md

-# Schoolwork
+# UNO Collab Project

-This is a repository for my college CS courses.
-If you come across this, your criticisms would be appreciated.
+This is a repository for my CS 2365 course.
+The goal is to program an UNO workout with an output of statistical information.

-/// The Cat
+- Taylor